sing-group/nlpa/README.md

-# Natural Langage Pre-processing Architecture
+# Natural Language Pre-processing Architecture

 This file contains instructions about configuration files needed to run application.